How to Craft a Poem with Found Art & Words

 Look through the flotsam and jetsam you’ve assembled; cut out (or tear) pictures and words.

 Sort through your piles and move things around.
 Certain things will speak to you; WORDS will come to the surface.
+PICTURES will have something to say.

 What do you see?
 What did God say?